 - the PC power cord it comes with isn't for US, and the fit into the included US adapter is a bit loose

-your probably better off just using an extra US PC power cord you may already own, such as the IEC 320 EN 60320 C13 (F) power USA 3-pole (M) model seen here:
+you're probably better off just using an extra US PC power cord you may already own, such as the IEC 320 EN 60320 C13 (F) power USA 3-pole (M) model seen here